-It’s no easy feat to diagnose Irritable bowel syndrome (IBS) as it is a difficult constellation of symptoms consisting of cramps, abdominal pain, bloating, constipation, and urgent diarrhea.
+It’s no easy feat to diagnose Irritable bowel syndrome (IBS) as it involves a widely-varied constellation of symptoms that can include cramps, abdominal pain, bloating, constipation, and urgent diarrhea.

 Your gut health & irritable bowel syndrome

-Antispasmodics and bulking agents may be helpful.
-Probiotics have been studied in the context of IBS and we will discuss that as well!
-Spoiler: consider different alternatives to probiotics as new postbiotics are entering the gut health arena right now.
+In addition to dietary and lifestyle modifications, antispasmodics and bulking agents may be helpful in treating IBS symptoms.
+Probiotics have been studied in the context of IBS, and we will discuss that as well!
+Spoiler: we will also cover different alternatives to probiotics as new postbiotics are entering the gut health arena right now.

 Diarrhea and IBS

-Diarrhea is a common complaint when it comes to gut health and disorders like IBS and is usually a self-limited symptom of infectious gastroenteritis.
-As diarrhea can actually be chronic or is accompanied by bleeding or abdominal pain, further investigation is needed.
+Diarrhea is a common complaint when it comes to gut health and disorders like IBS.
+However, it is usually a symptom of infectious gastroenteritis, aka stomach flu.
+As diarrhea can be chronic or accompanied by bleeding or abdominal pain, further investigation is needed.

 - Entamoeba histolytica, or C difficile

-Blood tests or Stool wet-mount and culture diagnose the infectious causes.
+Blood tests or Stool wet-mount and culture are used to diagnose the infectious causes.

 Chronic diarrhea may present a more difficult diagnostic problem.
 The causes of chronic diarrhea include: